New South Wales federal redistribution

 The localities of Emu Heights, Emu Plains and Leonay will be located in the proposed Division of Macquarie.

-Objections referring to this matter: More than 75 objections to the proposed redistribution were concerned with the electoral division(s) in which the suburbs of St Ives and St Ives Chase are located.
+Objections referring to this matter: More than 75 objections to the proposed redistribution were concerned with the electorate(s) in which the suburbs of St Ives and St Ives Chase are located.
 These will be listed individually in the final report of the augmented Electoral Commission.

 Comments on objections referring to this matter: More than 90 comments on objections were concerned with the electoral division(s) in which the suburbs of St Ives and St Ives Chase are located.
 These will be listed individually in the final report of the augmented Electoral Commission.